Kumar72/cater-me-tonight/README.md

 # Cater Me Tonight
-A Spring MVC CRUD web application that is a one stop shop catering center for event planners to cater their events.
+A Spring MVC web application that is a one stop shop catering center for event planners to cater their events.
 ![alt text](website.png "CaterMeTonight")
 ![alt text](start-order.png "Start Order")
 ![alt text](menu.png "Menu")